chazlarson/Media-Scripts/Kometa/README.md

 ## extract-collections.py

-You're getting started with Plex-Meta-Manager and you want to export your existing collections
+You're getting started with Kometa and you want to export your existing collections

 Here is a quick and dirty [emphasis on "quick" and "dirty"] way to do that.